Nick Jonas & Priyanka Chopra Copy Meghan Markle & Prince Harry’s Photo

-Nick Jonas and Priyanka Chopra Imitate Meghan Markle and Prince Harry’s Engagement Photo Pose
+Nick Jonas and Priyanka Chopra Copy Meghan Markle and Prince Harry’s Engagement Photo Pose

-The newly engaged couple is clearly smitten with one another and over the weekend they attended yet another public event together.
+Nick Jonas and Priyanka Chopra are taking a cue out of Prince Harry and Meghan Markle's playbook!

-The 25-year-old singer and the 36-year-old Quantico actress were photographed at the Ralph Lauren 50th Anniversary fashion show for New York Fashion Week on Friday, and they couldn’t keep their hands off one another.
+The newly engaged couple is clearly smitten with one another and attended yet another public event together over the weekend.

-Jonas took to Instagram to share a sweet black and white photo of himself holding hands with Chopra as they grinned.
+The 25-year-old singer and 36-year-old actress were photographed at the Ralph Lauren 50th Anniversary fashion show as part of New York Fashion Week on Friday, and couldn’t keep from doting on one another.

-The couple also both shared a pic with designer Lauren, with Jonas writing, “The man.
+The two also both posted a pic with designer Lauren.
+“The man.
 The myth.
-The Legend. @ralphlauren.”
+The Legend. @ralphlauren," Jonas wrote.

-The image is highly reminiscent of a similar engagement photo taken by Chopra’s pal, Meghan Markle, and her then-fiance, Prince Harry, last December ahead of their Royal Wedding.
+The image is highly reminiscent of a similar engagement photo Lubomirski took of Chopra’s pal, Meghan Markle, and her then-fiance, Prince Harry, last December ahead of their royal wedding.

-Chopra attended the wedding in May solo, and shortly after went public with her romance with Jonas.
-After a whirlwind few months, the pair announced their engagement and has been inseparable ever since.
+Chopra attended Harry and Meghan's May nuptials solo, and went public with her romance with Jonas not long after.
+A few months later, news broke that the Quantico star and "Jealous" singer were engaged.

-Jonas and Chopra were extra adorable on Friday’s Tonight Show, when talking about their celebrity nickname.
-When host Jimmy Fallon, asked Chopra in the audience if they have a celebrity nickname, she shouted back an inaudible response.
+In addition to their red carpet appearance on Friday, the couple was extra adorable on The Tonight Show.
+When host Jimmy Fallon asked Chopra, who was seated in the audience, if she and Jonas have a celebrity nickname, she shouted back an inaudible response.
 Jonas clarified, “She likes ‘Prick.’”

 RELATED CONTENT: